tripledoublev/CV/art.md

 - 10 years of creative thinking
 - A multitude of digital experiments
 - Worked on 3 continents
-- Prototyping specialist
 - Over a million trees planted
-- Strong interest in creative tools & systems
+- Strong interest in creative tools & distributed systems

-### Technical skills

-- HTML, CSS, PHP & JavaScript
-- web accessibility standards
-- 3d scanning, rapid prototyping and additive manufacturing
-- Python and shell scripts
-- Generative and AI systems
-- Raspberry pi, node-red and sensing
-- Git, Jira/Confluence
-- Max/MSP & Jitter
-- Rhinoceros/ Grasshopper
-- Adobe, Microsoft and Google suite
-- Kirby, Wordpress and Drupal CMS
-- Audiovisual editing and processing
+- Web Accessibility Specialist

 ### Education
 - 2019 Master in Advanced Ecological Buildings & Biocities